hackabiel/hackabiel.github.io/thankyou.md

 }
 </style>

-# 🏄🏞️⌚ HackaBiel 💻🚀 ⚒

-> "Hack the future in the heart of Switzerland"
+"Hack the future in the heart of Switzerland"

 # 🤙 Thank You!